chris-womack/cacheSimulator/README.md

 	# moves from current branch or master to branch specified
 	git checkout <branch name>

-	# merges current branch (you location) with <branch name> so its another point where conflicts can occur
+	# merges current branch (you location) with <branch name>
+	# So its another point where conflicts can occur
 	git merge <branch name>

 ```